bvtsu/Viral-motif-module/README.md

 # Viral-motif-module
 Training module to identify viral motifs within the human genome

-## Which dataset should we be using?
+## PART I: Which dataset should we be using?
-#### Just by looking at GenBank and ViPR fasta files, we see that all ViPR sequences have an associated GenBank ID.
+Just by looking at GenBank and ViPR fasta files, we see that all ViPR sequences have an associated GenBank ID.
-#### We could assume that ViPR is completely encompassed by GenBank, but let's actually do the comparison.
+We could assume that ViPR is completely encompassed by GenBank, but let's actually do the comparison.

 In your desired github folder: